ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 Therefore, we can utilize context information that varies between instances to complement the model information provided via an `sdfProtocolMap`.

 {{code-sdf-protocol-map-plus-context}} illustrates the potential relationship between the two concepts in an SDF model.
-Here, a (hypothetical) CoAP protocol mapping specification defines an interface for `parameters` such as an IP address.
+Here, a (hypothetical) CoAP protocol mapping specification defines an interface for parameters such as an IP address.
-Via JSON pointers, the paramter definitions correspond with compatible `sdfContext` entries that may further restrict the set of allowed values via their schema.
+Via JSON pointers, the `sdfParameters` within the `sdfProtocolMap` are linked to compatible `sdfContext` entries that may further restrict the set of allowed values via their schema definitions.

 ~~~ sdf
 namespace: